tytydraco/yessleep/out/Even_Though_I_Solo_Hiked_The_Pacific_Crest_Trail_Back_In_2019_I_Wasnt_Always_Alone.md

 In April of 2019, I decided to solo hike the Pacific Crest Trail.

-It had been a dream of mine ever since I watched the movie, "Wild".
+It had been a dream of mine ever since watching the movie, "Wild".

 Anyway, after much planning, I finally began my journey on April.
 30th in Campo, California.